Azure-Samples/Java-application-petstore-ee7/README.md

 # Deploying a Java Web App using GitHub actions

-Learn to deploy a Java Spring app to Azure App Service and set up a CI/CD workflow using GitHub Actions
+Learn to deploy a Java EE app to Azure App Service and set up a CI/CD workflow using GitHub Actions

 ## Overview